301 – Corrective Actions and Disciplinary Procedures

 2. Complaints, grievances, or alleged abuse of authority involving any employee will be fully and fairly considered.

 C. Corrective and disciplinary actions have multiple objectives.
-The underlying purpose of corrective and disciplinary actions are to modify the employee’s conduct or behavior so that it complies with the agency’s policies and procedures and to ensure:
+The underlying purpose of corrective and disciplinary actions is to modify the employee’s conduct or behavior so that it complies with the agency’s policies and procedures and to ensure:

 1. The HCSO work is handled professionally;